zgoad1/PugG/README.md

 ***B***

-- Ground collisions are detected if the player hits a wall to their left [in progress by Vincent]
+- Player can hang onto walls while in midair

 ***C***

-- Player movement is all jittery and weird [in progress by Vincent]
+- Score display is jittery when the camera moves

 *About bug ranks*
 - *A rank: Causes the game to become completely unplayable*